 Justin Hunt grew up in rural Kansas.
-In 2012, he retired from a long international business career in order to write.
-His work is inspired by his Kansas youth, the loss of his son and only child in 2009, his mother's deep roots in the Missouri Ozarks, his years living and working in Germany and the urge to leave behind something of himself and his time.
+His poetry and nonfiction are shaped by his Kansas youth, the loss of his adult son and only child, his years living and working in Germany and Latin America, and the urge to leave behind something of himself and his time.

 Justin is currently assembling a full-length poetry collection.
-He and his wife, Janet, live in Charlotte, North Carolina.
+He is also working on a memoir about his father, who was born in 1897 to Kansas settlers.
+He lives with his wife, Janet, in Charlotte, North Carolina.